microsoft/typespec/docs/getting-started/getting-started-rest/03-handling-errors.md

 ## Introduction

 In this section, we'll focus on handling errors in your REST API.
-We'll define error models and demonstrate how to use union types for different response scenarios.
+We'll define error models and demonstrate how to add them as possible responses to your CRUD operations.

 ## Why Use Error Models?